- Examine strategies for reading and using scholarly sources

 How to Read Scholarly Articles

 Academic papers are essentially reports that scholars write to their peers—present and future—about what they’ve done in their research, what they’ve found, and why they think it’s important.
-Thus, in a lot of fields they often have a structure reminiscent of the lab reports you’ve written for science classes.
+Depending on the discipline, they often have a structure reminiscent of the lab reports you’ve written for science classes.
 They often look like this: